Tourism! I’m Wanting to Travel As A Tourist.

 * Short-term rentals (Airbnb, hostels, or hotels) are usually easiest for tourists.

-* Look for flexible check-in/out and fast internet.
+* Look for flexible check-in/check-out and fast internet.

 * Longer stays may require negotiating weekly or monthly rates.